palvarez89/palvarez89.github.io/cv.md

 ###### 01/2017 - 12/2018
 #### Application for configuring and working with ANC chips

+Develop an application to help with the tuning and flashing of the ANC devices.

 - Team and technical leader responsibilities.
 - Created and maintained CI/CD pipelines in Jenkins, setting the best practices